ResursBank/woocommerce-gateway/README.md

-# Resurs Bank payment gateway for WooCommerce
+# Resurs Bank payment gateway for WooCommerce (Legacy/Maintenance)

 There are no longer any guarantees that this plugin is compatible with older versions of woocommerce.
 Our intentions is at least 3.4.0 and up.
 See the list below.

 * Compatibility: WooCommerce - at least 3.4.0 and up to 5.3.0
 * Plugin verified with PHP version 7.0 - 8.0

 The plugin was, historically, written for WooCommerce v2.6 and up but since WordPress and WooCommerce dropped old PHP-versions, you should probably not expect anything to work if you still run 2.6.
+It was also written in an era where coding standards was considered as "less important" amongst developers.
+That's why the codebase is anything but beautiful.

 ### Can I upgrade WooCommerce with your plugin installed?